exosphere-project/exosphere/docs/adr/governance-model.md

 **Pros & Cons**

-- Pro: No change to the way we currently operate, which could minimize disruption and maintain continuity.
+- Pro: No change to the way we currently operate, which would minimize disruption and maintain continuity.

-### 2. Apache Software Foundation (ASF) model
+### 2. Apache Software Foundation (ASF)

 #### Joining the ASF Incubator